abcnorio/nspawn-aiml/Readme.md

 - vuls
 - yara

-For those again who are from the IT world 'apparmor' and 'SELinux' are good tools to create an additional layer of security. 'firejail' can be compiled with 'apparmor' support, and may be another wrapper around the browser within the container.
+For those again who are from the IT world 'apparmor' and 'SELinux' are good tools to create an additional layer of security. 'firejail' can be compiled with 'apparmor' support, and may be another wrapper around the browser within the container or applied to other processes.

 > [!TIP]
 > Check the net for what is possible ie. which technologies are available and can be applied by normal users.
 Use several engines parallel to each other.
-Use cron-jobs to check on the container from the host each night.
+Use cron-jobs to check on the container from the host each night and after every dry-run install.
 Let the cron-job send you a local mail to your admin account with a summary.
 Check after each install of plugins, models, etc. BEFORE starting your AI/ML engine.
 Use common sense, have a look at the python code, the requirements, repo reputation (but not just by counting any stars or thumbs-up!), etc., and check what is downloaded and from where.
 Keep a log of everything (e.g. python lib installs) with stderr as well as stdout so you can see the output on the terminal and it is also saved in a file:

 ```bash
 [bash command] 2&>1 | tee logfile.txt